-Deposits from members are disclosed in Note 11 and represent the Credit Union's main source of funding.
+Deposits from members represent the Credit Union's main source of funding.
 They are initially measured at fair value, net of transaction costs, and are subsequently measured at amortized cost using the effective interest method.

 Provisions

 Provisions are recognized when the Credit Union has a present obligation (legal or constructive), as a result of a past event, it is probable that the Credit Union will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.